Australia

 In this example, the use of a share buy-back to exit the shareholder would lead to an assessable dividend (including franking credits) of $100,000.
 As the franking credits of $30,000 exceed the tax and Medicare Levy payable on this income, the share buy-back results in a refund of $5,033 to the exiting shareholder.

-While the share sale gives a lower assessable income of $35,000, compared to $100,000 under the buy-back, the presence of the franking credits under buy-back results in a superior tax outcome by more than $8,000 for the exiting shareholder in this example.
+While the share sale gives a lower assessable income of $35,000, compared to $100,000 under the buy-back, the presence of the franking credits under buy-back results in a superior tax outcome by almost $10,000 for the exiting shareholder in this example.

 Different outcomes may eventuate if the shareholders have different income levels or if the shares were held in different structures, such as companies or self-managed super funds, and different potential outcomes should be explored in these circumstances.